 How to Practice Aim Without a Dedicated Training Map

 Not every practice session needs a formal aim map.
-There are habits you can build inside every match that turn normal play into aim development.
+There are habits you can build in regular matches that turn normal play into aim development.

-- Pre-aim corners and doorways at head height before you reach them so you're already on target when an enemy appears
+- Pre-aim corners and doorways at head height before you reach them so you're already on target when someone appears

 - Land hot zones like Tilted Towers or named locations with heavy traffic to force more gunfights per game